mtitinger/zz_doc/internal/development.md

 ### Elementary coding rules

 * R10 : return values of function calls must be tested versus error cases
-* R11 : NO EXIT() amidst libaries, or as stray exit in function calls
+* R11 : NO EXIT() amidst libraries, or as stray exit in function calls
 * R12 : an application has only one exit point, assuming R0 and R1 are applied.
 Upon failure, a readable message is output using a standard output, like stdout, or syslog.
 * R13 : Under Linux, by convention, APIs return: ZERO (0) upon success, non-ZERO, preferably negative, upon failure
-* R14 : function calls have only one exit point, NO MULTIPE RETURNS, no longjumps, no atexit etc...
+* R14 : function calls have only one exit point, NO MULTIPLE RETURNS, no longjumps, no atexit etc...
 * R15 : immediate values use a define that provides some meaning and reference for that value:

 ```
 #define DEFAULT_REG1	0x356
 ...
 myvar = DEFAULT_REG1;
 ```

 instead of:

 ```
 myvar = 0x356 /* send me 500$ if you want to know why this value */
 ```